NeuralNinja01/Machine-Learning-Projects/README.md

-Movie Recommender System
+Movie Recommendation System

-This project is a Movie Recommender System that uses cosine similarity and TF-IDF Vectorization to suggest movies based on user preferences.
+This project is a Movie Recommendation System that uses cosine similarity and TF-IDF Vectorization to suggest movies based on user preferences.
 The system compares the features of movies like genre, lead star, director, and music director to recommend similar titles.

 ## Table of Contents
 - Overview